Bonavista, Newfoundland and Labrador: History

+In the late 19th and early 20th centuries, Bonavista became a primary center for the Loyal Orange Association in Newfoundland.
+Founded as Bonavista Loyal Orange Lodge (LOL), No. 4, the organization grew to become the largest Orange Lodge in British North America, boasting a membership of over 470 men by the early 1900s.

+The Lodge played a role in the community's social safety net, functioning as a mutual aid society that provided insurance and support for families of fishermen lost at sea.
+In 1907, the Lodge commissioned local master builder Ronald Strathie to construct the Bonavista Orange Hall.
+The massive two-and-a-half-story wooden structure, topped by a distinctive four-story domed tower, served as a vital navigational landmark for the local fishing fleet.
+It is believed to be the largest wooden gathering hall ever constructed in Canada.

+The Hall was also a site of significant political history.
+In 1912, it hosted the convention of the Fishermen's Protective Union (FPU), where leader William Coaker delivered the "Bonavista Platform."
+This manifesto demanded radical reforms to the Newfoundland fishery and governance, marking a turning point in the province's labor movement.

+The building was designated a Registered Heritage Structure in 1997.
+Today, it stands as a symbol of the "Orange and Black" tradition, which referres to the senior Royal Black Preceptory, No. 1162, which also met there and the town's historical prominence as a Protestant merchant and fishing hub.

 In 1964, the settlement of Bonavista was incorporated into the town of Bonavista.

 In 2010, discussions were held about the potential annexation of Elliston by Bonavista.
 The proposal arose from concerns about the economic sustainability and administrative challenges of smaller municipalities in the region.
 A feasibility study was conducted to explore the benefits and drawbacks of merging services and governance.
 However, the idea was met with mixed reactions from residents, and the annexation did not proceed.
 Elliston continues to operate as an independent municipality.

 In the 20th century, the town's economy switched to being tourism-focused.
 In 2023, it was reported that up to 80,000 visited each summer, leading to many houses to be converted into vacation rentals (more than 120 in 2023).
 These conversions flipped the housing market of the town, which twenty years earlier had seen many vacant houses, into one of shortage.
 As of 2023 a freeze on new vacation rental conversions was declared.